amcgregor/jarco/README.md

 ## What can it do?

-* Save you time, energy, and frustration by speeding up common activities and correcting your mistakes.
-	* Never type `cd` again.
-	* Automatically jump to project directories by typing their name.
-	* If you utilize a "virtual environment" isolation system, never manually activate or deactivate it again.
-	*
+This is not a comprehensive list.

+* Kickstart a number of session management tools such as `screen` and `tmux`, or agents such as `gpg-agent` and `ssh-agent` in a simple and context-aware manner.

-* Provide a configurable and modular, information-rich prompt with support for Powerline symbols.
+* Provide a configurable and modular, information-rich greeting and prompt with support for Powerline symbols and both Emacs and Vim bindings.

 * Be pretty, with syntax highlighting and customizable color, symbol, and label themes.
-The latter make it translatable.
+The latter makes jarco translatable.
+This styling is modelled on CSS, with cascading defaults and levels of specificity for fine-grained tuning.

 * Utilize other awesome Zsh projects as components, including support for more completions than you can shake a stick at.

 * Optionally try to keep itself up-to-date, once a week, on first use after 6am Saturday morning, local time.
-It'll even let you know what's new.
+It'll even let you know what's new, or what you're missing out on upstream and should merge.

+* Save you time, energy, and frustration by speeding up common activities and correcting your mistakes.

+  * Tab-complete (or `^P`) the crap out of anything.

+  * Never type `cd` again, except to return to the next parent project or home folder.

+  * Optionally spellcheck filesystem path arguments to commands.

+  * Automatically jump to project directories by typing their name.

+  * Reduce RSI through extensive prefix, inline, and suffix aliases, in some cases reducing characters typed by 30%.

+  * Never manually activate or deactivate a "virtual environment" isolation system again.

 ## How should I use it?